RFD 031: Durable Conversation Storage with Workspace Projection

 Persistence Behavior

-This means the workspace projection is created once (at conversation creation time for non-local conversations, or explicitly via jp conversation edit), and then maintained as long as the workspace directory survives.
+The workspace projection is created once (at creation time for projected conversations, or via jp conversation edit --local) and maintained as long as the workspace directory survives.
 If the workspace directory is deleted and recreated, the projection is gone, and the conversation appears as local Y until explicitly re-projected.

 Toggling Projection